 Roofs should be constructed in such a way that all water drains off within 48 hours of the rain stopping.

-If the ponding lasts more than a couple of days, it is time to call in a professional to discuss options to mitigate any damage to your property.
+If the ponding persists for more than a couple of days, it is time to consult a professional to discuss options for mitigating any potential damage to your property.

-It is important to point out that ponding is usually not an imminent threat, as roof membranes are composed of water-resistant materials.
-However, although immediate leakage is not likely to occur, re-occurring ponding can cause damage to the roof and allow it to deteriorate before its time.
-The good news is, ponding will not cause rapid damage, but will cause the roof system to break down much quicker as the suns UV rays peer through the water and amplify on the surface beneath.
+It is essential to note that ponding is typically not an imminent threat, as roof membranes are generally composed of water-resistant materials.
+However, although immediate leakage is unlikely to occur, recurring ponding can cause damage to the roof and lead to premature deterioration.
+The good news is that ponding will not cause rapid damage, but it will cause the roof system to break down much quicker, as the sun’s UV rays penetrate through the water and amplify on the surface beneath.

-It is simply good practice to maintain your roof to the highest standards in order to garner full life expectancy.
+It is simply good practice to maintain your roof to the highest standards to garner full life expectancy.

 How Does Ponding Hurt the Roof?